mjrgh/DCSExplorer/README.md

 niche industry that mostly disappeared over 20 years ago.
 And yet, living as we do in the age of total information awareness, I'm always shocked and amazed when I encounter *any* subject, no matter how obscure, that isn't exhaustively documented somewhere on the Web.
-Especially when it's something at the intersection of technology and popular art.
-DCS seems to be of those rare subjects that time forgot.
-In all of the Web, there are only a few mentions of the technology, and those few mentions are really skimpy.
+Especially something like this that lives at the intersection of technology and popular art;
+that's practically what they invented Wikipedia for.
+But DCS seems to be of those rare subjects that time forgot.
+In all of the Web, I can find only a few mentions of the technology, and those few mentions are pretty skimpy.
 There's a skeletal [Wikipedia page](https://en.wikipedia.org/wiki/Digital_Compression_System), and a sort of [marketing-highlights article](https://web.archive.org/web/20070929205008/http://pinballhq.com/willy/willy3.htm) posted to a Usenet pinball group, still accessible thanks to